 After medical school, general plastic surgeons complete approximately 3 years in a general surgery residency and a 2 year residency in plastics surgery where there are trained on the entire body.

 When comparing the training, you can see why it is important to choose a facial plastic surgeon if you are interested in a facelift, rhinoplasty, blepharoplasty, etc.

 Does Your Board-Certified Plastic Surgeon Have Hospital Rights?

 Patients do not think to ask this question during a consultation.
 This question is extremely critical because local hospital privileges mean a surgeon has actually been vetted to perform surgery at their facility.
 Even if a surgeon has their own in-office surgical suite, they should still have privileges at a local hospital.

 Do Not Put a Price Tag on Your Health

 So many patients prioritize cost when it comes to cosmetic surgery.
 Some even travel abroad to save money but confirming a foreign surgeons track record or qualifications can be difficult making this a risky decision.
 We understand that it can be expensive, but it’s worth it in the end to see a well qualified board-certified plastic surgeon.

-To learn about our surgeons educational background and credentials, please CLICK HERE or call (801) 776-2220 for more information.
+To learn about our top Utah plastic surgeons, please CLICK HERE or call (801) 776-2220 for more information.